PiaAchigar/PiaAchigar/README.md

 ## Hi there!
 My name is María Pía

 # About me
-### I´m a beginner Front End Developer, studing to be a Full Stack Developer.
+### I´m a Front End Developer, studing to be a Full Stack Developer.
 ### Discovering how the magic of programming makes beautiful things in the web, is my passion!!

-🌱 I’m currently studying Backend programming in CoderHouse.
+🌱 I’m currently studying Python in UTN.
 <br>
 💞️ I’m looking to participate on proyects whith Vanilla Javascript, React.js, Next.js
 <br>